jina-ai/jina/README.md

     <td>🐥</td>
     <td>
       <h4><a href="https://github.com/jina-ai/examples/tree/master/helloworld-in-cs">Revisit "Hello, World" in a Client-Server Architecture</a></h4>
-      description ...
+      Refactor the hello-world example into a client-server architecture
       <h4><a href="https://github.com/jina-ai/examples/tree/master/flower-search">Search Flower Images with TorchVision</a></h4>
-      In this example we show you about parallel and how to add a customized executor
+      Scale up the Pods to speed up the whole procedure and add a customized executor
       <h4><a href="https://github.com/jina-ai/dashboard">Use Dashboard to Get Insight of Jina Workflow</a></h4>Deep dive into Jina Dashboard
     </td>
     <td>
       <h4><a href="https://docs.jina.ai/chapters/remote/index.html">Distribute Your Workflow Remotely</a></h4>
-      description...
+      Run a Jina Pod remotely via console, Jina Gateway, or Flow API
       <h4><a href="https://docs.jina.ai/chapters/hub/index.html">Rund Jina Pod via Docker Container</a></h4>
-      description
+      Build your Pod into a Docker image, why would you do it, and how
     </td>
   </tr>
 </table>